csci104/site/homework/submission-instructions/index.md

 commit 36448c9f45d1c4de770ce4c65a6db1fb964714d8
 ```

 The long string of hexadecimal digits is your hash.
-Copy it to your clipboard.
+Copy it to your clipboard if you need the SHA for Step 4.

 ### Step 3.
 Verify your commit **before** the Deadline

-Before the deadline and after pushing your submission to GitHub, you **must** ( **MUST** ) follow the verification steps listed at the end of each assignment page to clone your repo to a separate folder and follow the process you list in your own `README.md` to ensure your code compiles and works as you expect.
+Before the deadline and after pushing your submission to GitHub, you **must** ( **MUST** ) follow the verification steps listed at the end of each assignment page to clone your repo to a separate folder (or check your GitHub Actions output) and follow the process you list in your own `README.md` to ensure your code compiles and works as you expect.
 We cannot emphasize enough how many bugs you will discover (and how many points you can avoid losing) by doing this simple 5-minute step.

-Our reference grading environment is Codio.
-You should test your code on Codio to ensure that it works properly in the environment we will test it in.

 ### Step 4.
-Submit the hash to Codio and mark your assignment as complete
+Submit the hash to the Submit SHA form on the homepage

-When you're ready to submit (and you're 100% the commit at the desired hash is ready-to-go) you paste the hash into the box on the Codio guide.
-This will run structural checks on your GitHub repo (can the hash be checked out, do the required files exist, etc.).
-If the script passes, then your assignment has been submitted!
-If the script detects any problems it will give you some feedback on how to fix the problem.
-Once you are able to submit a clean hash, mark the assignment as complete.

-When you mark the assignment as complete a background grading script will grade the assignment using the provided test suite against the code at your submitted SHA.

-You can resubmit as often as you want -- the backgrund script will grade the most recently submitted SHA.
+You can resubmit as often as you want -- we will grade your latest submission/push by default.

+If you want an earlier commit to be graded, please submit the SHA of the commit to the Submit SHA form on the homepage before the late deadline.

+If we already graded a different commit and you didn't submit the correct SHA in-time, we won't regrade with the other commit.

 ### Late Submissions

-As outlined on the top-level [homework](../) page, late submissions are accepted for the first five days after the due date.
+As outlined on the top-level [homework](../) page, late submissions are accepted for the first two days after the due date.
 After that, the assignment will close and no further submissions are allowed.

 No exceptions will be made to this policy except for University approved medical reasons.
 Interviews, conferences, or other trips are not valid reasons to obtain an extension.